publiccodenet/about/activities/live-streaming/index.md

 Codebase level:

-- Civil servants working on public code codebases (ie. potential stewardship material) and project managers
+- Civil servants working on public code codebases (ie. potential stewardship material) and project managers.
-- Civic tech people working on codebases in use by public organizations
+- Civic tech people working on codebases in use by public organizations.
-- People interested in free and open source software in general
+- People interested in free and open source software in general.
-- People interested by specific types of software
+- People interested by specific types of software.
-- Media following up on a particular codebase or use case
+- Media following up on a particular codebase or use case.
-- The codebase being interviewed and its followers
+- The codebase being interviewed and its followers.
-- Politicians interested in a specific project/city
+- Politicians interested in a specific project/city.
-- Vendors/tenders
+- Vendors/tenders.
 - Other people involved in the codebase: designers, user experience, communication, competitors, etc.

 ## Distribution